Does Comma Selection Help To Cope With Local Optima: State of the Art and Our Results

-\textbf{(ii) Pseudo-elitism when the selection pressure is high:} When a non-elitist algorithm has the property that, despite the theoretical chance of losing good solutions, it very rarely does so, then its optimization behavior becomes very similar to the one of an elitist algorithm.
+When a non-elitist algorithm has the property that, despite the theoretical danger of losing good solutions, it very rarely does so, then its optimization behavior becomes very similar to the one of an elitist algorithm.
 Again the first to make this effect precise for a broad class of algorithms was Lehre in his first paper on level-based arguments for non-elitist populations~\cite{Lehre11}.